-Scenario plans, ultimately, tell a story with many possible endings.
+Scenario planning, ultimately, tells a story with many possible endings.
 Crafting the narrative requires a clear set of assumptions about potential business realities and ensuing outcomes.

 What Is Scenario Planning?

-For businesses, scenario planning enables decision-makers to identify ranges of potential outcomes and estimated impacts, evaluate responses and manage for both positive and negative possibilities.
-From projecting financial earnings and estimating cash flow to developing mitigating actions, scenario planning is more than just a financial planning tool — it's an integrated approach to dealing with uncertainty.
+For businesses, scenario planning helps decision-makers identify ranges of potential outcomes and estimated impacts, evaluate responses, and manage both positive and negative possibilities.
+From projecting financial earnings and estimating cash flow to developing mitigating actions, scenario planning is more than just a financial planning tool—it’s an integrated approach to dealing with uncertainty.

-Scenario planning is a process pioneered by the U.S. military, which today runs exercises looking up to 20 years out to guide R&D efforts.
+Scenario planning is a process pioneered by the US military, which today runs such exercises looking up to 20 years out to guide R&D efforts.

 Why Is Scenario Planning Important?

-Scenario planning can provide a competitive advantage by enabling leaders to react quickly and decisively — because a situation has been thought through and actions documented, no one has to scramble when in the midst of a crisis.
+Scenario planning can provide a competitive advantage by enabling leaders to react quickly and decisively.
+Because a situation has been thought through and actions documented, no one has to scramble amid a crisis.

-Scenario planning also gives executives and boards of directors a framework to make nonemergency decisions more effectively by providing insight into plans, budgets and forecasts and painting a clearer picture of key drivers for business growth and the potential impact of future events.
+Scenario planning also gives executives and boards of directors a framework to make nonemergency decisions more effectively by providing insight into plans, budgets, and forecasts; painting a clearer picture of key drivers for business growth; and laying out the potential impact of future events.

 Scenario Planning Advantages and Disadvantages

-• Scenario planning will help executives understand the effects of various plausible events.
+• Scenario planning helps executives understand the effects of various plausible events.

-• Finance, operations and other teams can prepare initial responses.
+• Finance, operations, and other teams can prepare responses ahead of time.

-• Scenario planning is a potentially enormous undertaking.
+• Scenario planning can be a significant undertaking.
 It can be a lengthy process to collect data and driving factors; for large enterprises, plans can take months to create.

 • Factors that impact plans can change quickly.
 That means scenario planning must be a living process, with constant updates as conditions and assumptions evolve.